JakubW88/blog/app/content/archive.md

 +++
 title = "Archive"
-description = "Hugo, the world's fastest framework for building websites" date = "2021-07-16" aliases = ["about-us", "about-hugo", "contact"] author = "Jakub Waliszewski"
+description = "All4forCloud - Everything about the Microsoft Azure cloud and about me" date = "2021-07-16"
+aliases = ["about-us", "about-hugo", "contact"] author = "Jakub Waliszewski"